mia-platform/documentation/docs/fast_data/architecture.md

 ### Connectors

-The Connectors are the components responsible of transmitting the changes that occur within your systems (e.g. create, update or delete operations) to the event streaming platform in near real-time.
+The Connectors are the components responsible for transmitting the changes that occur within your systems (e.g. create, update, or delete operations) to the event streaming platform in near real-time.

-Depending on how changes are produced, where your source data is stored and how they can be accessed there can be different ways to produce the corresponding change event on the Fast Data ingestion topics.
+Depending on how changes are produced, where your source data is stored, and how they can be accessed there can be different ways to produce the corresponding change event on the Fast Data ingestion topics.
 When data is stored on a database and the changes to be monitored are the action on the database itself, exploiting a Change Data Capture (CDC) system is usually recommended.
 This system works by detecting changes in the database and emitting the corresponding events in near real-time on the configured event streaming platform so that subsequent components can process the events.

 ### Bucket Storage Support